rust-lang/book/second-edition/src/ch08-01-vectors.md

 `match` expression means that Rust will ensure at compile time that we always handle every possible case, as discussed in Chapter 6.

-If you don’t know when you’re writing a program the exhaustive set of types the program will get at runtime to store in a vector, the enum technique won’t work.
+If you don’t know the exhaustive set of types the program will get at runtime to store in a vector when you’re writing a program, the enum technique won’t work.
 Instead, you can use a trait object, which we’ll cover in Chapter 17.

-Now that we’ve discussed some of the most common ways to use vectors, be sure to review the API documentation for all the many useful methods defined on `Vec` by the standard library.
+Now that we’ve discussed some of the most common ways to use vectors, be sure to review the API documentation for all the many useful methods defined on `Vec<T>` by the standard library.
 For example, in addition to `push`, a `pop` method removes and returns the last element.
 Let’s move on to the next collection type: `String`!